 Key features and design

 The Pocket 5 is what happens when a manufacturer optimizes for the right specs at the right price.
-The 5.5-inch OLED is genuinely good — deep blacks, accurate colors, no ghosting on fast-moving 2D content.
-The Snapdragon 865 isn't this year's chip, but it's a known quantity with rock-solid emulator support across every major Android frontend.
+The display is the part reviewers keep leading with: Retro Handhelds wrote that "the screen just pops, and everything looks bright, vibrant, and crisp," and Held Games summarised it as "vivid color and true blacks on a full-size display."
+The Snapdragon 865 isn't this year's chip, but it's a known quantity with mature emulator support across every major Android frontend.

 Specifications at a glance